 Phathom Pharmaceuticals is working to change the GI treatment landscape and improve the lives of patients with acid-related disorders.
-Phathom is developing vonoprazan, a potassium-competitive acid blocker (P-CAB).
+Phathom is developing vonoprazan*, an investigational, potassium-competitive acid blocker (P-CAB).
 Vonoprazan has the potential to be the first gastric, anti-secretory agent from a new class approved in the United States, Europe, or Canada in over 30 years.

 Current limitations in GERD and H. pylori infection